 Students will learn about food preparation and develop a wide range of practical skills.
 They will also develop and deepen existing knowledge about commodities, diet and good health as well as the importance of provenance and the science behind food.
 They are also able to obtain their Food Hygiene certificate during Year 10.

-Engineering is run by: Mr S Love email@example.com.
+Edudas Technical Level 2 in Engineering is run by: Mr S Love firstname.lastname@example.org.

 Key Stage 5:

-WJEC ‘A’ Level Product Design
+Eduqas ‘A’ Level Design & Technology

-WJEC Product Design is run by Mrs A Lenton: firstname.lastname@example.org .
+Eduqas Product Design is run by Mrs A Lenton: firstname.lastname@example.org .
 It sets out to give students experience of all areas of Design and Technology.
 By the time they complete the course they have the confidence and capability to develop creative ideas and bring them to life.

-This is an innovative course within design and technology, and is excellent preparation for University.
+This is an innovative course within Design and Technology, and is excellent preparation for University.